Desomorphine

-Desomorphine is a semi-synthetic opioid commercialized by Roche, with powerful, fast-acting effects, such as sedation and analgesia.
-It was first discovered and patented by a German team working for Knoll in 1920 but was not generally recognized.
-It was later synthesized in 1932 by Lyndon Frederick Small.
+Desomorphine (or in some formulations known as Krokodil) is a semi-synthetic opioid commercialized by Roche, with powerful, fast-acting effects, such as sedation and analgesia.
+It was first discovered and patented in Germany by a German team working for Knoll in 1920 but was not generally recognized.
+It was later synthesized in 1932 by American chemist Lyndon Frederick Small.
 Small also successfully patented it in 1934 in the United States.
-Desomorphine was used in Switzerland under the brand name Permonid and was described as having a fast onset and a short duration of action, with relatively little nausea compared to equivalent doses of morphine.
-Dose-by-dose it is eight to ten times more potent than morphine.
+Desomorphine was used in Germany, Austria, and Switzerland under the brand name Permonid and was described as having a fast onset and a short duration of action, with relatively little nausea compared to equivalent doses of morphine.
+Dose for dose it is roughly ten times more potent than morphine, with 1 mg desomorphine being equivalent 10 mg morphine, via the intravenous (IV) or intramuscular (IM) routes.

 Desomorphine is a morphine analogue where the 6-hydroxyl group and the 7,8 double bond have been reduced.
 The traditional synthesis of desomorphine starts from α-chlorocodide, which is itself obtained by treating codeine with thionyl chloride.
 By catalytic reduction, α-chlorocodide gives dihydrodesoxycodeine, which yields desomorphine on demethylation.

-A desomorphine product has been created by the public as a street drug, usually using codeine.
-Such product is highly impure, which lends the street drug the name of krokodil (Russian for crocodile), due to the scaly sores and necrosis that develop around the injection site.
+A desomorphine product, usually based on codeine, has been developed as a recreational drug.
+The product in question is typically a highly impure variant of desomorphine.
+The scaly sores and necrosis that develop around the injection site has prompted the name krokodil (Russian for crocodile).

 Uses

 Medical

-Desomorphine was previously used in Switzerland for the treatment of severe pain.
+Desomorphine was previously used in Germany, Austria, and Switzerland for the treatment of severe pain.
 While medical usage of desomorphine was terminated in 1981, during the final years leading up to that it was being used to treat a single patient in Bern, Switzerland with a rare illness.
 While desomorphine was found to be faster acting and more effective than morphine for the rapid relief of severe pain, its shorter duration of action and the relatively more severe respiratory depression produced at equianalgesic doses, as well as a high incidence of other side effects such as hypotension and urinary retention, were felt to outweigh any potential advantages.